A Brief History

 Despite threats to pull the United States out of the NAFTA pact, President Trump has not yet made any moves in that direction.
 Nor has he made any attempts to “renegotiate” NAFTA as promised during the Presidential campaign of 2016.
 Only time will tell if President Trump or the legislative bodies make any moves toward eliminating or modifying the agreement.

-What do you think of NAFTA?
+Question for students (and subscribers): What do you think of NAFTA?
 Do you have any insight to share with us?
-Feel free to comment on this trade pact in the comments.
+Feel free to comment on this trade pact in the comments section below this article.

 Your readership is much appreciated!

 Boskin, Michael J., ed.
 NAFTA at 20: The North American Free Trade Agreement’s Achievements and Challenges.
 Hoover Institution Press, 2014.